 General information about the Berkeley School of Education, its programs, and its faculty may be found on our website, bse.berkeley.edu.
-If you are a student in the Joint Doctoral Program in Special Education, the Principal Leadership Institute (PLI), the Leaders for Equity and Democracy Program (LEAD), the School Psychology (SPSY), the Berkeley Teacher Education Program (BTEP), or the Science and Mathematics Education (SESAME) program, we recommend that you consult this handbook alongside the materials specific to your program.
+If you are a student in the Joint Doctoral Program in Special Education, the Principal Leadership Institute (PLI), the Leaders for Equity and Democracy Program (LEAD), the School Psychology (SPSY), or the Science and Mathematics Education (SESAME) program, we recommend that you consult this handbook alongside the materials specific to your program.

 Any changes to requirements and procedures described in this handbook will be announced widely by your program director and/or by the Student Services team.
-We recommend that you reconfirm your requirements with a faculty advisor or Student Service advisor anytime you are nearing a degree milestone or are contemplating a change in your academic plans.
+We recommend that you reconfirm your requirements with a faculty or Student Service advisor anytime you are nearing a degree milestone or are contemplating a change in your academic plans.

 We hope you find this handbook useful.
-If you have any suggestions on how this handbook could be more useful we welcome your input.
-We also encourage you to contact us whenever you have questions or need assistance.
+If you have any suggestions on how this handbook could be more useful in providing important information on policies, regulations, and procedures for you and your fellow students, we welcome your input.
+We also encourage you to call or visit us whenever you have questions or need assistance.
 It's our job to help guide you through your BSE journey so you can devote your full attention to accomplishing your academic goals.
-On behalf of all of us on the BSE Student Services team, we wish you the best for a successful and productive academic experience!
+On behalf of all of us on the BSE Student Services team, we wish you the best for a successful and productive year!